Data-Only-Greater/convergence/README.md

 ## Installation

-The package requires no dependencies and is currently available for Pythons 3.8, 3.9, 3.10 and 3.11.
+The package requires no dependencies and is tested on the current [bugfix and security versions of Python](https://devguide.python.org/versions/).

 The latest stable version of the package can be downloaded from PyPI using [pip](https://packaging.python.org/tutorials/installing-packages/):